Nimtita

 Nimtita is a village and gram panchayat in the Samserganj CD block in the Jangipur subdivision of Murshidabad district in the state of West Bengal, India.

 History

 Two cousins, Gour Sundar and Dwarikanath Choudhury purchased large tracts of land and established the Nimtita Estate around 1866–67.
-“They were popular in the area, and were known for their love of music and theatre.
-Gour Sundar’s son, Upendra Narayan… was known to be somewhat unhinged.
-But it was Dwarikanath’s elder son, Mahendra Narayan, who put Nimtita on the cultural map… Mahendra Narayan spent a small fortune to build the Hindu Theatre, a playhouse with all the bells and whistles of its Calcutta counterparts, to the east of the Rajbari.
-There, every year on the occasion of Dol Jatra... the festival of colour to mark the onset of spring, a play would be staged starring the biggest names of the day.”
-However, things started changing in 1943, when the river veered to within yards of the Rajbari, “swallowing up much of the village, the front lawn, the football field, the guest house, the stables and the Hindu Theatre.
-The house itself was miraculously spared.”
+In June 2022, the Nimtita Rajbari was declared as a heritage under the West Bengal Heritage Commission.
+The house itself was miraculously spared."
 The Rajbari survived but 1955 saw the abolition of the zamindari system.
 The estate collapsed and things started decaying.
 There were pleasant breaks – Satyajit Ray came to shoot films here (see below for more details) and Renuka Ray made the Rajbari her election campaign headquarters – but for all practical purposes, it had reached the end of its glorious chapter.

 Note:Nimtita Rajbari is located on the banks of the Ganges, near Jagtai.